Singulink/Singulink.Collections/README.md

 **Singulink.Collections.Weak** provides a set of collection classes that store weak references to values so that the gargabe collector is free to reclaim the memory they use when they aren't being referenced anymore.
 The values returned by the collections will never be `null` - if the value was garbage collected then the collection behaves as if the value was removed from the collection.

-The following collections are included in the package:
+The following collections are included in **Singulink.Collections.Weak**:
 - `WeakCollection`: Collection of weakly referenced values that keeps items in an undefined order.
 - `WeakList`: Collection of weakly referenced values that maintains relative insertion order.
 - `WeakValueDictionary`: Collection of keys and weakly referenced values.